AmandaAbarte/react-modal-lib/README.md

 # Simple Modal Component Library

 ## Installation
-Run the following command:`npm install simple-component-library`
+Run the following command:`npm i @amandaabarte/react-modal-lib`

 ## Examples
 You can find an example of usage in "/src/examples"